Eyescale/hwsd/doc/RelNotes.md

 of hardware resources using ZeroConf.
 HWSD enables auto-configuration of ad-hoc GPU clusters and multi-GPU machines.

-HWSD 1.1 is a code cleanup release based on HWSD 1.0.
+HWSD 1.1 is an unofficial release based on HWSD 1.0.
 It can be retrieved by downloading the
 [source code](https://github.com/Eyescale/hwsd/archive/1.1.0.tar.gz)
 or one of the